CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/04-Azure-Automanage-for-Servers.md

 # HOL-1: Exercise 4: Enabling Azure Automanage for Server - Azure Arc

-In the last excercise we had worked on onboarding SQL Server to Azure Arc, so now let's enable Azure Automanage for Server - Azure Arc which we have created earlier in the lab.
+In the last exercise we had worked on onboarding SQL Server to Azure Arc, so now let's enable Azure Automanage for Server - Azure Arc which we have created earlier in the lab.

 ## Task 1: Configuring Azure Automanage

-1. Navigate to home page of the [Azure Portal](https://portal.azure.com/#home), then search for **Automanage** in the searchbox and select **Automanage - Azure machine best practices**.
+1. Navigate to home page of the [Azure Portal](https://portal.azure.com/#home), then search for **Automanage** in the search box and select **Automanage - Azure machine best practices**.

    ![](.././media/hol1-ex4-automanage-1.png "searchautoamanage")